lazarkulasevic/lazarkulasevic.github.io/docs/blog/generating-css-utility-classes-using-sass.md

     }
 }
 ```

+The advantage of Sass pre-processor is in its unique syntax and flexibility achieved with features such as variables, nested rules, loops, mixins, etc. Once written, code goes through the compiler and generates CSS code as output.

+### Making It Work

 To get there, we're going to take a walk through the whole process.
 I am going to use vanilla Javascript and Vite as a bundler.
 You can either [clone my repo](https://github.com/lazarkulasevic/css-utility-classes) or follow the steps: